rockettheme/docs/Docs/joomla/templates/flux/particle_simple.md

 ![](assets/particle_simple1.jpeg)

-The **Simple Content** particle enables you quickly and easily add one or more simple blocks of content to your page.
+The **Simple Content** particle enables you to quickly and easily add one or more simple blocks of content to your page.

 Here are the topics covered in this guide: